sunyong6666/ICreateRobot-ICQbot-docs/docs/ICQbot/02QuickStart.md

 ![](img/QuickStart15.gif)

-Connect the voice recognition sensor to Port 1 or Port 2 of the ICQbot Xiao Q Robot.
+Connect the voice recognition sensor to blue port 1 of the ICQbot Xiao Q Robot.

 3. Programming Steps